-- Staff are expected to behave in accordance to the legal requirements of Child Protection legislation. - The overriding guideline for best practice at The Manor, is that staff should mirror the family values which reflect the ethos of our school. - Within the guidelines of the family values, members of staff are permitted to use what in their professional judgement is necessary physical restraint of a child or other adult, should they deem it so to be necessary in order to avoid harm or damage of any description (to a person or property) taking place.
+- Staff are expected to behave in accordance to the legal requirements of Child Protection legislation. - The overriding guideline for best practice at The Manor, is that staff should mirror the family values which reflect the ethos of our school.
+Within the guidelines of the family values, members of staff are permitted to use what in their professional judgement is necessary physical restraint of a child or other adult, should they deem it so to be necessary in order to avoid harm or damage of any description (to a person or property) taking place.
 Examples of this must always be recorded, in writing, and reported without delay to the Head or, in their absence, a member of the Senior Executive Team.
 We would endeavour to inform parents on the same day or as soon as is reasonably practical should any incident take place.
-For disabled children or those with SEN staff should make reasonable adjustment if there is a need for the use of force.
+For children with special educational needs or disabilities (SEND), mental health or medical conditions, The Manor will consider risks carefully and recognise the additional vulnerability of these groups if there is a need for the use of force.
+The Manor also considers our duties under the Equality Act 2010 in relation to making reasonable adjustments, non-discrimination and our Public Sector Equality Duty.
+By planning positive and proactive behaviour support, for instance through drawing up individual behaviour plans for more vulnerable children, and agreeing them with parents and carers, The Manor can reduce the occurrence of challenging behaviour and the need to use reasonable force.